Kopaonik: Climate

 Kopaonik has a subalpine climate (Köppen climate classification: Dfc) with fresh summers, and long, cold winters with abundant snowfall.
 The snow season lasts from November to April, while there are around 200 sunny days.

 Earthquakes

-Kopaonik was hit 5 times by earthquakes of Mercalli intensity VII to VIII between 1978 and 1985.
-The 1983 earthquake had an intensity of VIII (Severe) and affected 7 villages, leaving 200 homeless, and 1,200 buildings and dwellings damaged.
+Kopaonik was hit five times by earthquakes of Mercalli intensity VII to VIII between 1978 and 1985.
+The 1983 earthquake had an intensity of VIII (Severe) and affected 7 villages, leaving 200 people homeless, and damaging 1,200 buildings and dwellings.

 Name

 Due to its rich mines, Kopaonik was originally named Silver Mountain (Сребрна планина) and that name was also used by the Romans, Venetians and Ottomans.
 Its current name, originally Kopalnik, is also connected to the ore mining as it comes from kopati, Serbian for digging.

 History

 Kopaonik has a rich historical heritage.
 Oldest findings are from the Paleolithic and already show that local people used metals.
 Localities include Bela Stena, Veliki Krš and Jasova Bačija.
 Neolithic remains were discovered on the localities of Gornji Kaznovići (Rosulja and Lug), Greblje, Tomovićko Brdo and the Neolithic range of Beglučka.

 The mining fully developed during the Classical antiquity.
 The Romans began to dig the first proper mines and to build the surrounding settlements.
 The remains from this period include the archaeo-metallurgic complex Zajačak and the locality of Dobrinac in Rvati.
 Dobrinac originates from the 3rd or 4th century AD and it was the administrative center of the mining and metallurgic operations on the western slope of the mountain.

 The area remained an important mining center in the Middle Ages and by the 14th century it became the main mining area of Serbia.
 Emperor Dušan visited the Silver Mountain in August 1336.
 In 1412 despot Stefan Lazarević granted the Law on mines which mentions the mines of gold, silver, iron, copper, lead and zinc in the area.
 By that time, the mountain already hosted the colonies of Saxons, Kotorans and Ragusians.
 Besides old churches and monasteries like Đurđevi stupovi, Studenica monastery, Sopoćani and Gradac Monastery, there are also several early and medieval fortresses locally, built by Serbian dynasties.
 The nearest Serbian medieval castle is Maglič.

 During the Ottoman period, from the 15th century, the mining gradually ceased, but they developed the thermal springs, building Turkish baths.
 Remains of one are found in modern spa of Jošanička Banja.